The Polish Colony in Harbin, Manchuria

 The Chinese Eastern Railway.
 The map shows current international borders.

-Construction of the railway commenced in 1897, and the project was completed in 1903.
+Construction of the railway commenced in 1897 and was completed in 1903.
 Source.
 Burkova Valentian Fedorovna.
 Far Eastern Line History Museum in Khabarovsk.
 In English.

 Why the Polish Colony in Harbin was founded

-The January Uprising on the territory of Russian-occupied Poland occurred between 1863 and 1864.
-Following this failed uprising, Tsarist Russia removed the last vestiges of rights still left to Poles and commenced an intensive Russification of the population.
-Poles graduating from technical educational institutions in occupied Poland and Russia had little chance of a prosperous career in their ancestral homeland unless they embraced this Russification.
-These onerous restrictions, however, were not so strictly enforced in the far corners of the Russian empire.
+The January Uprising in Russian-occupied Poland occurred between 1863 and 1864.
+After this failed uprising, Tsarist Russia removed the last vestiges of rights left to Poles and began to intensively Russify the population.
+Poles graduating from technical educational institutions in occupied Poland and Russia had little chance of a prosperous career in their homeland unless they accepted Russification.
+These heavy restrictions, however, were not enforced as strictly in the far corners of the Russian empire.

 Polish insurgents of the January Uprising.